Facundo-Romano/GlobalProject/README.md

 </pre>

 - You will need to have PostgreSQL installed (learn how [here](https://www.guru99.com/download-install-postgresql.html)).
-- If you already have PostgrSQL, create a new database called countries (learn how [here](https://www.guru99.com/postgresql-create-database.html), tip: scroll down to the section: Create Database using pgAdmin, it is the easier one.).
+- If you already have PostgrSQL, create a new database called countries (learn how [here](https://www.guru99.com/postgresql-create-database.html), tip: scroll down to the section: Create Database using pgAdmin, it is the easier one).
-- Inside your .env file complete DB_USER with your postgreSQL user and DB_PASSWORD with your postgreSQL password.
+- Inside your .env file complete DB_USER with your postgreSQL user and DB_PASSWORD with your postgreSQL password (not the pgAdmin password).
 Complete DB_HOST with localhost.

 - Now that everything is completed you can start the app.
 In the terminal run the following commands: